klee08/module_challenges/Module14_challenge/README.md

    macro avg       0.56      0.54      0.49       518
 weighted avg       0.56      0.56      0.51       518

-ANSWER: By changing rolling windows (one or both windows) for 9 months period, making accuracy/performance worse
+ANSWER: By changing rolling windows (one or both windows) for given 3 or 9 months data period, making accuracy/performance worse

 ### Step 3: Choose the set of parameters that best improved the trading algorithm returns.
               precision    recall  f1-score   support